-The School of Health and Exercise Sciences Seminar Series is a forum for critical academic discussion between students and faculty members from all disciplines within our School.
+UBC Vancouver’s School of Kinesiology and UBC Okanagan’s School of Health and Exercise Sciences present the UBC Exercise, Kinesiology and Health Seminar Program.
+The seminar program is a forum for critical academic discussion between students and faculty members from all disciplines.

-The series is designed to expand knowledge about topics from the broad field of Kinesiology and Health Studies for graduate students.
-All visitors are welcome to attend the series.
-No registration required.
+The series is designed to expand knowledge about topics from the broad field of kinesiology and health studies for graduate students and faculty members.
+All visitors are welcome to attend the virtual series.

 - Dr. Mark Rakobowchuk, Thompson Rivers University

 View Talk: Extracellular vesicles and their potential roles in cardiovascular physiology

 - Dr. Geoff Power, University of Guelph

 View Talk: Cellular to whole human level neuromuscular function

 - Dr. Shane Sweet, McGill University